MariaPalfi/gwcosmo_coasting/README.md

 First, run the `gwcosmo_coasting_compute_pdet` script with `--constant_H0 True` and `--H0 the_value_that_you_want` and name the output files differently after the `--outputfile` flag.
 You can process multiple calculations parallelly.

-For example, if you would like to calculate the Pdets with curvature parameter $k=0$, $H_0 = 100$ for binary black holes and with same mass distribution as used in the [O3 cosmology paper](https://arxiv.org/abs/2111.03604) of the LVK in main analysis, run the following command:
+For example, if you would like to calculate Pdets with curvature parameter $k=0$, $H_0 = 100$ (in km/s/Mpc units) for binary black holes and with the same mass distribution as used in the [O3 cosmology paper](https://arxiv.org/abs/2111.03604) main analysis, run the following command:

 ```